 Part of the job of a fashion editor is being keenly aware of cultural references, both past and present.
-At Marie Claire, we've had a ton of shoots inspired by old and current films: Pretty in Pink, Belle de Jour, Picnic at Hanging Rock—the list goes on and on.
+At Marie Claire, we've had shoots inspired by old and current must-watch films: Pretty in Pink, Belle de Jour, Picnic at Hanging Rock—the list goes on.
 Fashion movies combine the best things in life: drama, romance, and beautiful clothes.
-They're why we love, and fear, the great Miranda Priestly (Meryl Streep's cinematic embodiment of Vogue editor-in-chief Anna Wintour) or why we bought our first pair of Manolo Blahniks (thanks, Carrie Bradshaw).
-While The Devil Wears Prada and Clueless will always be classics, there are so many equally enjoyable fashion films and documentaries out there.
+They're why we love, and fear, the great Miranda Priestly (Meryl Streep's cinematic embodiment of Vogue editor-in-chief Anna Wintour); that's why we bought our first pair of Manolo Blahniks (thanks, Carrie Bradshaw).
+While The Devil Wears Prada and Clueless will always be classics, there are many more excellent fashion films and documentaries out there.

-Below, we hand-picked a list of not only our favorite fashion films and documentaries, but also the non-fashion flicks that have served to be such an inspiration for designers, it would be a disservice not to include them.
-Get ready to be inspired.
+Below, Marie Claire editors past and present hand-picked a list of not only our favorite fashion films and documentaries—but also the films that, while not strictly fashion-centric, have inspired designers to the point that it would be a disservice not to include them.

 Marie Antoinette

 Fantastical fashion at its finest.
 This 2006 film, directed by Sophia Coppola, gave us a whimsical and emotional look into the life of Marie Antoinette and high fashion in the 18th century.
-Costume designer Milena Canonero dressed countless extras and The Times (opens in new tab) reports that the pastel color palette was inspired by not only 18th-century fashion, but also by the color of macarons.
+Costume designer Milena Canonero dressed countless extras as well, and The Times reports that the pastel color palette was inspired by not only 18th-century fashion but also by the color of macarons.

 Grey Gardens